typegoose/typegoose/README.md

 ## Notes

-* `mongoose` is a peer-dependency, and a dev dependency to install it for dev purposes
 * Please dont add comments with `+1` or something like that, use the Reactions
 * `npm run doc` generates all documentation for all files that can be used as modules (is used for github-pages)
 * `npm run doc:all` generates documentation even for internal modules